 The prophecy is made at some length in Mark 13.
 In this case, while we do have a prophecy, there are three points of interest here:

 - We do not have a "fulfillment" record.

 - We have a "hesitancy" clause: "No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father."
 (13:32)

 - We have an extended admonition to "keep watch" for these events (13:33-36).

-As the Gospel of Mark records Jesus' prophesies of Peter's denial and of his own death and resurrection, we see a pattern emerge.
+As the Gospel of Mark records Jesus' prophecies of Peter's denial and of his own death and resurrection, we see a pattern emerge.
 In both the case of Peter's denial and of Jesus' death and resurrection, there is a consensus that the date in which the fulfillment was believed to have occurred had already taken place before the gospel was written.
-For these prophesies whose fulfillment is known to be already past when the gospel was written, the author records both the prophesy and its fulfillment.
-Beyond simply recording the fulfillment, the author also calls attention to the fulfilled status of the prophesy by recording either a remembrance formula or a told-you-so formula.
-In sharp contrast, the prophesy of the sack of Jerusalem and of the destruction of the Temple is couched in uncertainty.
-No fulfillment is mentioned, contrary to the pattern seen in other prophesies considered to have been fulfilled.
-Jesus' hesitancy about the timing of the fulfillment is recorded, which would have been completely unnecessary if the prophesy were considered already fulfilled at the time of writing.
-Finally, the readers are urged to watch as if for a still-future event, an urging which did not occur with the prophesies already considered to be fulfilled.
+For these prophecies whose fulfillment is known to be already past when the gospel was written, the author records not only the prophecy and its fulfillment, but also calls attention to the fulfilled status of the prophecy by recording either a remembrance formula or a told-you-so formula.
+In sharp contrast, the prophecy of the sack of Jerusalem and of the destruction of the Temple is couched in uncertainty.
+No fulfillment is mentioned, contrary to the pattern seen in other prophecies considered to have been fulfilled.
+Jesus' hesitancy about the timing of the fulfillment is recorded, which would have been completely unnecessary if the prophecy were considered already fulfilled at the time of writing.
+Finally, the readers are urged to watch as if for a still-future event, an urging which did not occur with the prophecies already considered to be fulfilled.